symfony/symfony-docs/doctrine.rst

     http://localhost:8000/product

 Congratulations!
-You just created your first row the ``product`` table.
+You just created your first row in the ``product`` table.
 To prove it, you can query the database directly:

 .. code-block:: terminal